Gulf County Warrant Search

 What is an Arrest Warrant?

 An arrest warrant is a legal document that authorizes law enforcement to arrest an individual suspected of committing a crime.
-The warrant is issued by a judge and states the charges against the individual and the evidence that supports the charges.
+A judge issues the warrant and states the charges against the individual and the evidence that supports the charges.
 A warrant is typically issued when a person fails to appear in court or when law enforcement has probable cause to believe a person has committed a crime.

 What is a Warrant Search?